ECFMG Fast Facts

 Electronic Credentials Verification

-ECFMG’s electronic Credentials Verification is an innovative program for international medical schools that makes the process of verifying credentials faster, easier, and more efficient.
-Schools can now verify over the Internet the credentials of their graduates who apply for ECFMG Certification and the United States Medical Licensing Examination® (USMLE®).
-The program replaces the paper “Verification of Medical Education” Form 327-A. Electronic Credentials Verification is free and is available through the secure ECFMG Medical School Web Portal (EMSWP).
+ECFMG’s electronic Credentials Verification is an innovative, web-based program for international medical schools that makes the process of verifying credentials faster, easier, and more efficient.
+This program enables schools to verify the credentials of their graduates electronically and replaces the paper-based verification process.
+For example, schools can verify electronically the credentials of their graduates who apply for ECFMG Certification and the United States Medical Licensing Examination® (USMLE®) rather than completing the “Verification of Medical Education” Form 327-A. Electronic Credentials Verification is free for schools and available through the secure ECFMG Medical School Web Portal (EMSWP).

 GEMxsm – Global educational exchange in medicine and the health professions